What Is a Rotator Cuff Impingement?

-How Is Rotator Cuff Impingement Diagnosed?
+Rotator Cuff Impingement Causes

-How Is Rotator Cuff Impingement Treated?
+Rotator Cuff Impingement Treatment

 - Rest.
 You’ll need to stop all physical activity that puts stress on your shoulder or causes you pain.
 This may include things you do at your job.

-- Pain relievers.Over-the-counter NSAIDs (nonsteroidal anti-inflammatory drugs) like aspirin, ibuprofen or naproxen can ease your pain.
+- Pain relievers.Over-the-counter NSAIDs (nonsteroidal anti-inflammatory drugs) like aspirin, ibuprofen, or naproxen can ease your pain.

 - Ice.
-A cold pack applied 20 minutes, three times a day, can offer relief.
+A cold pack applied for 20 minutes, three times a day, can offer relief.
 You could also massage the area with an ice cube for 10 minutes at a time.